microsoft/ebpf-for-windows/docs/SelfHostedRunnerSetup.md

    `NetworkService` by default.
 However, the `Kernel_Test_VM` workflow performs operations on a test VM that requires administrator privilege.
 So, the credentials of an account with administrator privilege must be supplied in `windowslogonaccount` and `windowslogonpassword` parameters.
-6) Follow the [VM Installation Instructions](vm-setup.md) to create a test VM and perform one-time setup steps.
-Then create a snapshot named **baseline**.
+6) Follow the [VM Installation Instructions](vm-setup.md) to set up **two test VMs** and perform one-time setup steps.
+Then create a snapshot named **baseline** for each of the VMs.
+7) Connect the two test VMs.
+   1) Create a new VMSwitch instance: `New-VMSwitch -Name <VMSwitch Name> -SwitchType Private`
+   2) Add a VM NIC on each VM and connect to the private VMSwitch: `Add-VMNetworkAdapter -VMName <VMName> -SwitchName <VMSwitch Name>`
+   3) Assign IP address on the NICs on the VM (run from inside the VM): `New-NetIPAddress -InterfaceAlias <Interface Name> -IPAddress <IP address> -PrefixLength <Prefix length>`.
+The tests require one IPv4 and one IPv6 address on each of the VM NICs.
+8) Edit test configuration JSON files.
+   1) Edit `test_execution.json` file.
+Add the name of the one of the VMs in `BasicTest` section.
+Add the names of both the VMs in `MultiVMTest` section along with IPv4 and IPv6 addresses assigned in step (3) above.
+   2) Edit `vm_list.json` with the names of the two test VMs.
-7) Store the VM administrator credential:
+9) Store the VM administrator credential:
    1) `Install-Module CredentialManager -force`
    2) `New-StoredCredential -Target `**`TEST_VM`**` -Username <VM Administrator> -Password <VM Administrator account password> -Persist LocalMachine`
-8)  Reboot the runner.
+10) Reboot the runner.